Tips for Assigning Cleaning Duties to Children - A Guide for Parents

 Dr. Tamar Chansky, psychologist and author of several books including “Freeing Your Child from Anxiety” points to a study published by the University of Minnesota, which found that giving children household chores at an early age “helps to build a lasting sense of mastery, responsibility and self-reliance.”
 The study, which followed over 80 children throughout their life, found that kids who started doing chores early (at about age 3 or 4) were more likely to have good relationships with friends and family, as well as academic success and eventually success in their careers when compared with those who didn’t have chores as young kids.

-When assigning the chores, you need to factor in age for capabilities and safety reasons.
+When assigning jobs around the home, you need to factor in age for capabilities and safety reasons.

-It’s important to be realistic, particularly with younger children and if the family is new to the concept, practise patience while implementing these changes.
+It’s important to be realistic, particularly with younger children and if the family is new to the concept.

 Start small and be patient.